blinklet/blog-posts/simulator-updates-2023/simulator-updates.md

 ## VNX

-[*Virtual Networks over Linux* (VNX)](http://web.dit.upm.es/vnxwiki/index.php/Main_Page) has had no updates since September 2020.
+[*Virtual Networks over Linux* (VNX)](http://web.dit.upm.es/vnxwiki/index.php/Main_Page) is stable since 2020.
 But, [new filesystems](http://vnx.dit.upm.es/vnx/filesystems/) were added in January 2023 so there is still support.
 VNX is an open-source network simulation tool that builds and modifies virtual network test beds automatically from a user-created network description file.
+The latest version of VNX was [released on Sep 14th, 2020](http://web.dit.upm.es/vnxwiki/index.php/Vnx-latest-features)

 ## vrnetlab